denizgenc/my-public-notes/cloud/azure/az-104/00_initial_impressions.md

   can assign permissions to locks and resources separately.
 - Azure Advisor == AWS Trusted Advisor.
 Does reliability, security, performance, "operational excellence" and costs checks against your resources.
-- Azure Monitory == AWS CloudWatch.
+- Azure Monitor == AWS CloudWatch.
 Provides visibility on metrics and logs coming from your various resources.
 You can set alerts with it.
   - Azure Log Analytics *seems* to be like CloudWatch logs?
 I'm not too sure though.